 |–||Shanghai, Mainland (CN)|

-There are always quite a few reports of Bluehost downtimes on downdetector.com.
+There are usually quite a few reports of Bluehost downtimes on downdetector.com.

 NameHero has much better uptimes if you check their uptimes status page.
 It’s a good thing when a host has an uptime status page and is transparent about it.
 NameHero usually has very few (if any) weekly incidents.
 Bluehost doesn’t have an uptime status page which is a red flag.

-NameHero has an excellent 4.7/5 star rating while Bluehost has a 3.1/5 star rating.
 There are tons of complaints on Facebook Groups and social media about Bluehost’s support (usually because it’s slow and you can be on hold for hours).
-NameHero posts their support feedback directly on their website and you can reach their team instantly through phone, chat, or email.
+NameHero posts their support feedback on their website and you can reach their team instantly through phone, chat, or email.

 13. Affiliate Hype – Bluehost Is Mainly Promoted By Affiliates

 Search “how to start a blog” and about 7/10 first page results try to get you to sign up for Bluehost.
 But anyone who has been around the block with hosts knows Bluehost isn’t a good choice.
 They may offer higher commissions than NameHero (and are easier to sell because of their heavy advertising).
 But just because you see Bluehost more doesn’t mean they’re better.